 - Whenever possible, freeze foods unbaked so that they can be baked fresh for optimal flavor.

-- Wrap foods twice if they will be frozen for longer than two weeks, in order to prevent freezer burn.
+- Wrap foods twice if they will be frozen for longer than two weeks to prevent freezer burn.
 Use a combination of plastic wrap, aluminum foil, freezer-safe bags, and containers.
 Remember that your second layer can be reused over and over again.

 - Remove as much excess air as possible whenever freezing.
 This maintains freshness in the taste of your foods.

 - Always label your food with the label visual on the outside.
-A piece of paper between aluminum foil and plastic wrap, sharpie on a freezer-safe bag, or masking tape on a container all work well.
+A piece of paper between aluminum foil and plastic wrap, a Sharpie on a freezer-safe bag, or masking tape on a container all work well.

 - Freeze on a non-stick surface when possible.
 Lining your pan with parchment paper will help to prevent the food from sticking to the pan as well.